Moortiii/dotfiles/README.md

 The scripts folder contains a custom wrapper for i3lock that takes an input image and converts it to the correct resolution and feeds it as the image to use for the lockscreen.
 This allows us to have our lockscreen appear identical to our background image without introducing scaling issues (since only tiling / non-tiling mode is supported by i3lock out of the box).

-The lock script is bound to $Mod + L and is also used by xsslock to lock the screen after a period of inactivity.
+The lock script is bound to `$mod + L` and is also used by xsslock to lock the screen after a period of inactivity.

 **Controlling brightness**: